kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 - **Procrastination and distraction**

     With all the multiple channels of information, social connection, and more online, we are more distracted than ever before especially when studying online.
 We are trying to study/engage in learning while watching Instagram reels or random YouTube videos.
-These not only elongate the time we have to focus on learning but also affect our brain’s ability to focus.
+These not only lengthen the time we spend learning but also affect our brain’s ability to focus.

 - **Not sleeping enough**

     Rest is essential to the functioning of the brain and to our energy.
 When you do not get enough rest or sleep, you have low energy as well as an inability to focus or concentrate.
-This will clearly impact the quality of your learning negatively.
+This will negatively impact the quality of your learning.

 These are just a few of the several bad learning and study habits you might have picked up at some point that makes the learning process more tedious for you than it should be.
 The good news is you can learn new and more effective learning approaches and strategies.
 We will explore these more in the coming lessons.